njablonski/ExeniaCampaign/README.md

 - Your list may only include ship types available to your starfighter wings involved in the strategic campaign battle that the game represents.
 - The points limit for your list is determined by the _Readiness_ of your involved starfighter wings.
 The limit is:
-  - 175 points for a **Reinforced** wing.
+  - 170 points for a **Reinforced** wing.
   - 150 points for a **Ready** wing.
-  - 125 points for a **Weakened** wing.
+  - 130 points for a **Weakened** wing.
-- When two allied wings participate in the same battle, they may each bring a list of up to 100 points, regardless of their _Readiness_.
+- When two allied wings participate in the same battle, they may each bring a list of up to half the points limit determined by their _Readiness_.
 - You may not take any unique named pilots or upgrades (cards with a • next to their name).
 - Taking upgrades may require spending strategic campaign resources.
   - You can always take Talent upgrades.